tryscer/flock/Book/Flock-Music.md

 ​	“I’m done,” says Veronika.
 We all crowd the trunk to take a look.
 ​	“Wow,” Alice says.
 “It’s beautiful.”
 ​	“​Wow,” I say.
 “Nice.
 Really really nice.
 Great.”
 I walk away.   ​	Veronika’s painting is two giant hands, pressing palms against each other.
-​	“Wait up\!”
+​	“Wait up!”
 Alice calls, laughing.
-“I’ll see you girls later\!
+“I’ll see you girls later!
 I mean I’ll see you Paint Pillars later\!”
 ​	I hear Patty ask, “Why isn’t he smiling?”

 In the back of the lot there’s a little cinderblock projectionist's booth and a light beam is streaming from its roof, illuminating the screen with Elvis's image.
 The dead man is pacing above our heads.
 We can hear his voice, tinny and weak, coming in from one of the speakers hanging on posts next to the cars.
 Eddie is stooping under the window of the projectionist’s booth.
-His hair sometimes bobs high enough so that some light from the projector gets entangled in his hair.
+His hair sometimes bobs high enough so that a little bit of light from the projector gets entangled in his hair.
 He’s pulling out wires and connecting new ones.
 When Alice comes over he winks at her.
 ​	“Ready for the action, Wonderland?” he says.
 ​	“We’re ready,” we say in unison.
 Eddie raises his head to see we’re holding hands, and smiles to himself.
-​​	“Well,” he says, “as long as *you’re* ready…”
+​​	“Well,” he says, “as long as *you two* ready…”
 ​	“We got a lot of matchbooks and we’re going to hand them all out,” I say.
 ​	“All of them?
 Now listen up, you kiddos, yeah?”
 Eddie says.
 “Mama wants this *small,* okay?
 Mama wants it *contained*, yeah?
 She wants to make sure we don’t grow too much, too soon.”
 ​	“Right,” I say.
 Eddie gets up and wipes the dust from his pants.
 He’s still wearing his mechanic’s overalls.